lentressangle/git-convention/README.md

 # Fetch commits from remote
 $ git fetch origin

 # Create an iteration branch
 $ git checkout -b IterationName origin/master

 # Create an new branch for an user story
-$ git checkout -b US_xxxxxx origin/master
+$ git checkout -b US-xxxxxx origin/master

-# When you're ready, create a pull request following convention
+# When you're ready, create a pull request following the convention
 ```

 ## <a name='commit-message'>Commit message conventions</a>